We may not be able to help with your alcohol breath but we can help with your hangover.

 Alcohol is absorbed into your lungs which is why you produce an odor from your breath.
 Your pores also produce an alcoholic scent that can make your body stink.

-Chewing gum can also be useful, but not the best solution.
 Gum can only override the smell of alcohol for a short while.
-The flavor of gum quickly diminishes.
-On the plus side, it does kill some bacteria, and chewing gum helps produce saliva which does clean and wet the mouth.
-Seeing someone chew gum is also an indication to everyone around you that you have bad breath and you’re trying to hide it.
-It’s not the most discreet method.
+While the flavor of gum quickly diminishes it does kill some bacteria, and chewing gum helps produce saliva which does clean and wet the mouth.

 - Breath Mints

-While gum and breath mints aren’t the most effective or long-lasting solutions to turning your mouth from an Irish bar on St. Patrick’s Day to a field of daisies, they are a quick and easy fix when you’re pressed for time.
+Breath mints are a quick and easy fix when you’re pressed for time.
 You can easily keep a packet of gum or a tin of breath mints in your pocket in case of immediate emergency.
-Remember, they are only a momentary fix.

 - Onion and Garlic

 The extreme smell from coffee can override the smell of alcohol.
-We encounter this method several times of using a strong taste, and one that enters the bloodstream quickly, to override the equally strong taste of alcohol.
 Drinking black coffee with no sugar or milk gives you the best results within seconds.
 It is recommended to swish the coffee around your mouth before swallowing.

 - Peanut Butter